Best Practices to Minimize Data Sent to Branch

 There are several standard hashing algorithms you can use to encrypt personal data and PII and securely pass it to Branch and other third parties, such as:

-• MD5 – Produces a 128-bit (16-byte) hash value, typically rendered as a 32 digit hexadecimal number.
+- MD5 – Produces a 128-bit (16-byte) hash value, typically rendered as a 32 digit hexadecimal number.

-• SHA-1 – Produces a 160-bit (20-byte) hash value, typically rendered as a 40 digit hexadecimal number.
+- SHA-1 – Produces a 160-bit (20-byte) hash value, typically rendered as a 40 digit hexadecimal number.

-• SHA-256 – Produces a 256-bit (32-byte) hash value, typically rendered as a 64 digit hexadecimal number.
+- SHA-256 – Produces a 256-bit (32-byte) hash value, typically rendered as a 64 digit hexadecimal number.

 Hashing Example

-Say, for example, your end user has provided you with their email address – [email protected] – which you recognize to be PII and therefore seek to hash it before sending this data to third party service providers like Branch.
+Say, for example, your end-user has provided you with their email address – [email protected] – which you recognize to be PII and therefore seek to hash it before sending this data to third-party service providers like Branch.

 When hashing your data, keep in mind that capitalization and punctuation matter. [email protected] will produce a different hash than [email protected].
 The same is true for including parentheses, spaces, or dashes in phone numbers.

 Data at Branch

 As part of Branch’s guiding Privacy Principles, we practice data minimization, which means that we avoid collecting or storing information that we don’t need to provide our services.
-The personal data that we collect is limited to data like advertising identifiers, IP address, and information derived from resettable cookies.
+The personal data that we collect is limited to data like advertising identifiers, IP addresses, and information derived from resettable cookies.
 In addition, we take a variety of measures to make sure personal data like this isn’t stored in raw form in our systems for longer than we need it to provide our services.

 Data Branch Automatically Hashes